filler

 Description: Project logo The DECIDE research project will develop a new unified methodology for decentralized coopetitive control of systems interconnected over networks.
 Coopetitive interconnected systems blend together competition — each system has its individual cost to optimize — with cooperation in order to reach a coherent synchronized behavior.
 Due to the lack of precise knowledge on the system's dynamics and on the interconnection topology, we will use machine learning techniques from artificial intelligence (AI) to design agile control strategies.
 The efficiency of the fundamental results obtained during the project will be validated in high-societal-impact case studies including robotics, epidemics control and climate change planning.

-Finalized research grants (selection)
+Finalized projects (selection)

 • H2020 RIA project: SeaClear - Search, Identification, and Collection of Marine Litter with Autonomous Robots